 - Must.
 Plan.
 Ahead.

 My biggest takeaway is to plan.
 The winning ticket is to have fiber-rich foods on hand.
 It is much easier to eat high-fiber foods when they’re in the kitchen or fridge because these become meals and snacks.
 My kitchen has fruit, vegetables, canned and dried beans and whole grains ready to go.
-After my own challenge, I think more about fiber so am using more fiber foods when I cook.
+After my own challenge, I’m thinking more about fiber (is that weird?) so am using more fibery foods when I cook.
 Stay tuned for more fiber in recipes!

 - Cook once, eat more than that

 Fiber isn’t just twigs and branches.
 It really can be delicious eating for breakfast, lunch and dinner.
 Now I batch cook a couple high-fiber recipes each week such as Berry Cardamom Baked Oatmeal, Ginger Orange Granola, Layered Spelt Salad, White Bean Dip, Mexican Burrito Power Bowl, Blueberry Ginger Scones, and this Black Bean Quinoa Salad.
 This helps me stay on track because I have ready-to-eat food on hand.

 I add ground flax seed to granola, smoothies, and oatmeal.
 I add white beans to smoothies and One Pot Baked Greek Chicken.
 I cut cucumbers, carrots, and peppers so they are convenient dippers.
 Weekly, I cook a whole grain such as spelt, quinoa or bulgur to add to salads like Blueberry, Corn, Quinoa Salad, or Roasted Vegetable Bulgur Salad, soups, or yogurt parfaits.